Restaurant in Los Angeles, United States

 Tehran Market, Encino: Pearl's Verdict

-Tehran Market has exactly 2 Google reviews and a 5-star average — which tells you almost nothing about the room, the food, or whether it's worth the drive to Encino.
 What it does tell you is that this Middle Eastern spot on Ventura Boulevard is early in its public profile, operates in a strip-mall format (Suite 160 at 16101 Ventura Blvd), and earns a Pearl Recommended Restaurant designation for 2025.
 That last point carries more weight than a thin Google count.
 If you are in the San Fernando Valley and want a Middle Eastern meal with a credible editorial endorsement behind it, Tehran Market is the current answer for this corridor.

 Who Should Book Tehran Market

-Tehran Market is leading suited to food-curious diners in the Valley who want something more specific than a generic Persian grill.
-The Encino stretch of Ventura Blvd has long served the Iranian-American community, and a venue earning Pearl recognition in that context is doing something right — whether through quality of ingredients, kitchen consistency, or the kind of hospitality that keeps regulars returning.
-For visitors staying on the Westside or in Downtown LA, the case is narrower: the drive is real, and Kismet or Saffy's offer Middle Eastern-inflected cooking closer to central LA with deeper review records.
+Tehran Market is well suited to food-curious diners in the Valley who want something more specific than a generic Persian grill.
+The Encino stretch of Ventura Blvd has long served the Iranian-American community, a venue earning Pearl recognition in that context is doing something right — whether through quality of ingredients, kitchen consistency, or the kind of hospitality that keeps regulars returning.
+For visitors staying on the Westside or in Downtown LA, the case is narrower: the drive is real, Kismet or Saffy's offer Middle Eastern-inflected cooking closer to central LA with deeper review records.
 But if you are already in Encino or heading through the Valley, Tehran Market earns a stop.

 The Setting and What to Expect

 The address is a strip mall on Ventura Boulevard, Suite 160.
 For explorers who track quality by what a kitchen produces rather than by room design, that context is useful framing: expect a market or café-style environment rather than a designed dining room.
-Middle Eastern market formats in Los Angeles often combine prepared foods, pantry goods, and a counter service or limited seating model , think functional and community-facing rather than occasion-forward.
-The visual experience here is likely shelving, display cases, and the kind of ambient order that comes with a neighborhood provision store.
+Middle Eastern market formats in Los Angeles often combine prepared foods, pantry goods, a counter service or limited seating model, think functional and community-facing rather than occasion-forward.
+The visual experience here is likely shelving, display cases, the kind of ambient order that comes with a neighborhood provision store.
 That is not a knock; it is a calibration.
 Go for the food, not the atmosphere.

 The Drinks Program

 No specific bar program data is available for Tehran Market.
-Middle Eastern market venues in Los Angeles typically operate without a cocktail program , non-alcoholic options like doogh (yogurt drink), fresh juices, and Persian teas tend to anchor the drinks side.
+Middle Eastern market venues in Los Angeles typically operate without a cocktail program, non-alcoholic options like doogh (yogurt drink), fresh juices, Persian teas tend to anchor the drinks side.
 If a serious cocktail program matters to your visit, Tehran Market is unlikely to be the right venue.
 For Middle Eastern food paired with a drinks program worth its own attention, Mizlala West Adams and Adana Restaurant are worth checking in Los Angeles.
 For international reference points on Middle Eastern hospitality with serious beverage programs, Baron in Doha and Bait Maryam in Dubai set a regional benchmark.

 Booking and Logistics

 Booking difficulty is rated Easy.
 No booking method data is available in the Pearl record, which suggests walk-in or phone ordering is likely sufficient.
-No hours data is available , confirm before visiting.
+No hours data is available, confirm before visiting.
 The venue has no listed website or phone number in the Pearl database at time of publication, so your leading approach is a direct Google search for current hours and contact details.
 For context on what else to plan around in Los Angeles, see our full Los Angeles restaurants guide, our full Los Angeles bars guide, and our full Los Angeles hotels guide.

 Practical Details